The Governing Body's Responsibilities

 ...by enabling young people, adults and employers to fulfil their potential.”

-- Meet the skills needs of the Wakefield District.
+- Meet the skills needs, aspirations and interests of the Wakefield District and the wider region

 Each member of the Board of Governors is proud of the College’s achievements and of our students’ examination successes.
 Seeing the delight of our students at the College Awards and Graduation ceremonies is a huge boost to everyone in attendance and encourages our Governors to redouble their efforts to assist the College in its quest to improve the lives of everyone it touches.